 3. Pharma Automation

 Technically the healthcare sector of biotechnology has lagged behind than others in the use of Big Data database.
 Healthcare stakeholders now have access to promising new threads of knowledge.
 This information in the form of Big Data gives complexity, diversity, and timelines.
-Pharmaceutical industry exports, payers and provides analyze big data to obtain insights.
+Pharmaceutical industry experts analyze big data to obtain insights.
 With these technological advances in the biotech industry have improved.
-Their ability to work with such data, even though files are enormous and have different database organization which increases the condition and the rate of development of pharmaceutical healthcare.
+Their ability to work with such data, even though files are enormous and have different database organizations that increase the condition and the rate of development of pharmaceutical healthcare.

 According to Wikipedia, crowdsourcing is the sourcing model in which individuals or organizations obtain goods and services.
-These services include ideas and finances form a large, relatively open and often rapidly-evolving group of internet users.
+These services include ideas and finances form a large, relatively open, and often rapidly-evolving group of internet users.
 It divides work between participants to achieve a cumulative result.
 Therefore it is commonly used outsourcing labor and entrepreneurial projects.
-Some pharma companies have created online gaming platforms that involve disease profiles, research challenges and solving medical puzzles.
-With the crowdsourcing different patient drove research works through the online surveys that empower the consumer to conduct their own studies and research, upload their own medical data and contribute knowledge about their condition and symptoms to benefit the whole medical community.
+Some pharma companies have created online gaming platforms that involve disease profiles, research challenges, and solving medical puzzles.
+With crowdsourcing, patients drove research works through the online surveys that empower the consumer to conduct their own studies and research, upload their own medical data and contribute knowledge about their condition and symptoms to benefit the whole medical community.